sharocko/help.codecademy.com/published/general/troubleshooting-guide.md

 If you are at work or school or using a shared wireless network, there may be a firewall or proxy that is interfering with your connection to Codecademy.
 You can [read more about that here.](http://help.codecademy.com/customer/portal/articles/1414059-i-can-t-access-codecademy-through-my-firewall-)

 #### Check your web browser.
 - **Codecademy works best on an up-to-date browser**.
 Please use http://browsehappy.com/ to improve your experience.
 We recommend Google Chrome or Mozilla Firefox.
-Trying your lesson in a different browser is a good trouble shooting strategy.
+Trying your lesson in a different browser is a good troubleshooting strategy.
 - **Check that all of your plugins are up-to-date too**.
 Chrome, Firefox and Safari users can [use this site](http://www.mozilla.org/en-US/plugincheck/) to check the status of their plugins.
 You don't need to have Flash installed to use Codecademy.
 - **Check your browser's  extensions**.
 Some extensions, like ad blockers and pop-up blockers, can affect your activities on Codecademy.
 Try disabling them one at a time.
 Once you find out which one is interfering, then you may be able to configure it to ignore Codecademy.
 - **Clear your browser's cache** and reload the web page.
 Instructions for clearing your cache:  [Chrome](https://support.google.com/chrome/answer/95582) / [Firefox](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache)
 - **Check your zoom level**.
 If you have zoomed in or out on your browser, then you may see glitches in some exercises.
-To get back to 100%, press `Ctrl+0` (PC) or `Cmd+0` (Mac).
+To get back to 100&#37;, press `Ctrl+0` (PC) or `Cmd+0` (Mac).
 - **Tablets and mobile phones** are not fully supported yet, but you should be able to complete most lessons on a recent, full-featured mobile browser running on iOS or Android.

 #### Tried all that and still not working?